BiggerPockets/patterns/_patterns/greppable-code.md

 name: Write Greppable Code
 ---

 When writing code, strive to ensure that _named things_ can quickly be found by their name.
 Avoid using interpolation, clever pattern matching, or string assembly to translate names because this makes them harder to find.
+Be explicit, don't invent names based on their context.

 # Why?

 Other teams in the business know only the name of the thing thing, not the implementation.
 Therefor, using their name means that the implementation is self-documenting, and other engineers can quickly use that name to find where it is used.

-# Example
+# Ruby

 In this example, assume that there are events generated for a "Sign Up Created" event.
 A non-engineering team uses this exact term to inform business decisions.